 gastroenterology and GI surgery hospital in the nation every year since 1990 as ranked by U.S. News & World Report

 At Mayo, our fellows are at the forefront of the field, working side by side with world-renowned experts.

 Douglas Simonetto, M.D.
 Gastroenterology Fellowship Program Director

 As a fellow at Mayo Clinic, you'll have access to robust clinical, educational, and research resources.
 You'll find support both inside and outside of the campus to promote physical and mental wellness and ensure your work/life balance.

 At Mayo, you will learn and practice in a state-of-the-art clinical environment designed to meet the needs of the patient.
 You will work daily with world-renowned gastroenterologists and hepatologists whose interests and expertise embrace all areas of digestive diseases.
-Our division is committed to driving innovation and solutions to our patients by continuously translating our research discoveries to improve patient care.
-As a fellow, you will be trained to not only apply these novel solutions but also be part of their development.

 The Gastroenterology Fellowship is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME).